kudobuilder/kudo.dev/content/docs/cli.md

 kubectl kudo install kafka --operator-version=1.2.0
 ```

-This will install new instance ofq Kafka Operator which maps to Kafka operator version 1.2.0
+This will install new instance of Kafka Operator which maps to Kafka operator version 1.2.0

 ### Install a Package Overriding Instance Name and Parameters